 - Three Legs Are Better than Two.
 Meaning: if you have a tripod, use it.
 If you don’t have a tripod, rig up a table or a chair or some inanimate object to set your camera on because it will be steadier than you, guaranteed.
 The key to a clear, focused shot is a steady camera.

 - Set the Timer.
-Try your best to figure out how to use the auto-timer or self-timer on your camera so you don’t risk jiggling it when you take the shot.
+Figure out how to use the auto-timer or self-timer on your camera so you don’t risk jiggling it when you take the shot.

 - Fill ‘er Up.
 The frame, that is.
 Try to avoid including too much wall or background around your piece because it’ll just have to be cropped out anyway.
 Your work is the important thing here so get as close as you need to.
 Setting up closer to the piece is a much better option than using the zoom.

 - Bounce Off the Walls.
 Speaking of background, shooting your piece on a white wall, if possible, is generally acknowledged to be best.
 Firstly, a white wall won’t cast a coloured glow on the work.
-(Richly coloured walls in museums and galleries look awesome behind artwork, but that’s because our eyes can make the necessary adjustments; cameras can’t.)
 Secondly, when you’re touching up the photo in editing software later, those bits of white background will help you determine if the colour of your photo is off.
 If that white wall looks kind of pink, say, in the photo, then you know the whole thing has a pink cast that needs to be adjusted.

 - Shoot It Naked.
 Your artwork, of course.
 Get your mind out of the gutter.
 If you plan to frame the piece, make sure you get some good shots first because trying to get a good photo through glass (or Plexiglas or whatever) is going to be really tricky.
 You are a handsome devil, no doubt, but we want to see your work in the photos, not your reflection.